Skip to content

 • Spend at least 2% of their average net profits from the last three years on CSR activities.

-Key Areas Covered by Schedule IX:
+Key Areas Covered by Schedule VII:

 • Eradicating Hunger and Poverty: Activities focused on poverty reduction, improving health and sanitation and providing access to safe drinking water.